 According to Google reports, 53 percent of smartphone users leave pages that take longer than 3 seconds to load.

-Photos, either in an underoptimized format or with file sizes that have not been compressed, are a common cause of slow load times.
+Photos, either in an under-optimized format or with file sizes that have not been compressed.
+These are common causes of slow load times.

 New Technologies Possibilities